Best PEARL mining pool 2026 — Akoya vs MinePRL vs PearlHash vs AlphaMine

 MinePRL

 Fee 4.4% · PPLNS · no minimum payout.
 Optimized specifically for H100/H200 (Hopper).
-Currently the lowest fee on the list, and the "no minimum payout" is a genuine edge for small or short-session miners — you get paid out per epoch regardless of how little has accrued, which matters a lot if you rent a GPU by the hour and stop early.
-If fee and payout friction are your priorities, MinePRL is hard to beat right now.
+MinePRL was the lowest-fee pool on PEARL until May 20, 2026, when PearlHash cut to 3%.
+The "no minimum payout" remains a genuine edge for small or short-session miners — you get paid out per epoch regardless of how little has accrued, which matters a lot if you rent a GPU by the hour and stop early.

 PearlHash